 Which beaches are included?

-Smart Beaches technology will initially be trialled at Redhead Beach and Blacksmiths Beach in Lake Macquarie, and Manly Beach and Shelly Beach in the Northern Beaches Council LGA.
+Smart Beaches technology will initially be trialed at Redhead Beach and Blacksmiths Beach in Lake Macquarie, and Manly Beach and Shelly Beach in the Northern Beaches Council LGA.

 Pending the success of this trial and ongoing funding, the technology could be rolled out to other beaches nationally and internationally.

-Smart Beaches technology will be developed and trialled over the next 12 months, with plans to roll it out by mid-2020.
+Smart Beaches technology will be developed and trialed over the next 12 months, with plans to roll it out by mid-2020.